How is self-control depleted | Are You Getting the Most Out of It?

 Self-Control Is Easily Depleted if Not Used Properly

-Self-control is easily depleted if you don’t know how to use it properly.
-This is because willpower or our self-control is limited so we have to use it efficiently.
+Self-control is quickly depleted if you don’t know how to use it properly.
+This is because willpower or our self-control is limited, so we must use it efficiently.
 By not efficiently using our self-control, we aren’t being productive enough with our limited energy.

 Since we already know that self-control is like a muscle that gets tired, one way to increase it is by strengthening your logical reasoning and intelligence.

-Another way which is much more instant is by using your willpower in an efficient manner.
+Another way that is much more instant is by efficiently using your willpower.

-The reason for this is because there are just times that we are using our self-control on things that we shouldn’t be using it for if we want to be efficient.
+The reason for this is that there are just times that we are using our self-control on things that we shouldn’t be using it for if we want to be efficient.

-Remember that we are talking here about saving our self-control so we can use it on something that’s more important.
+Remember that we are talking about saving our self-control so we can use it on something more important.

-For example, if you want to eat healthily, then make sure that your dinner table would have fruits instead of junk foods.
-If you want to jog in the morning, then make sure that everything is ready the night before.
+For example, if you want to eat healthily, make sure that your dinner table has fruits instead of junk foods.
+If you want to jog in the morning, make sure that everything is ready the night before.

-If you want to cut your social media time, then install an app or website blocker.
-If you want to sleep earlier, then do not use your phone in bed.
+If you want to cut your social media time, install an app or website blocker.
+If you’re going to sleep earlier, then do not use your phone in bed.